gve-sw/GVE_DevNet_Webex_Board_Companion_Mode_Alternative_Macro/README.md

-# GVE DevNet Webex Board Companion Mode Simulator Macro
+# GVE DevNet Webex Board Companion Mode Alternative Macro
-Macro to simulate companion mode for a Webex board working in conjunction with a Room Kit Plus using CVI Cloud Gateway.
+Macro to emulate companion mode for a Webex Board optionally working in conjunction with another Webex Device (i.e. Room Kit Plus) in the same room when wanting to join both devices to a meeting using VIMT (CVI Cloud Gateway) so that the Board joins only to show content for the meeting and also be used as a whiteboard.

 ## Contacts
 * Gerardo Chaves (gchaves@cisco.com)
 * Gianfranco Gonzales Vargas (giagonza@cisco.com)
 * Sandeep Bhasin (sanbhasi@cisco.com)
+* Bobby McGonigle (bomcgoni@cisco.com)

 ## Solution Components
 * Webex Collaboration Devices